This article originally appeared on VICE Canada.

 It’s hard to express how much I love this show.
 HBO’s High Maintenance follows a pot dealer known as “The Guy” through his day-to-day encounters with New York customers, who represent a remarkably diverse array of people.
 We see a mix of rich, poor, old, young, lonely, desperate, kind, confused, joyful, and broken individuals, their worlds colliding briefly through their interactions with weed and their bicycle-riding dealer.
 Perhaps most miraculous about this show is that it manages to be completely real-seeming without leaving you more depressed about the state of humanity than you were in the first place.
 Subjects like addiction, divorce, and mental illness are handled with a mix of sincerity and levity that makes all our messy lives seem, well, kind of beautiful.

 Quite possibly the most bizarre television program Netflix has to offer, but also one of the best.
 Comedian Maria Bamford plays a fictionalized version of herself in this strange, satirical parody of “life as a Hollywood entertainer.”
-Whether Bamford is manically conversing with her two pugs, starring in a blood-smattered TV ad for “Pussy Noodle,” dating a bisexual meth addict, or mentally spiralling to the point of institutionalization, the show brings attention to mental illnesses like mania, OCD, and depression in a way that is both earnest and completely absurd.
-The show has too many plotlines to keep track of, but that’s the whole point: no one’s life—Bamford’s especially—is straight-forward.
+Whether Bamford is manically conversing with her two pugs, starring in a blood-smattered TV ad for “Pussy Noodle,” dating a bisexual meth addict, or mentally spiraling to the point of institutionalization, the show brings attention to mental illnesses like mania, OCD, and depression in a way that is both earnest and completely absurd.
+The show has too many plotlines to keep track of, but that’s the whole point: No one’s life—Bamford’s especially—is straight-forward.
 Sometimes you find yourself in a futuristic version of your own life, entering a voluntary space-coma because you’re “too tired to fight anymore,” and that’s just the way it is.
 We live in a fucked-up, glittering dream.
 It’s sad, but funny as hell.

 Neal Brennan: 3 Mics

-Maybe someone took your heart, threw it on the ground, and stomped on it like spider.
+Maybe someone took your heart, threw it on the ground, and stomped on it like a spider.
 Or maybe someone took your heart, cut it into tiny pieces, and tossed it like confetti in your face.
 Whatever metaphor suits the state of your guts, you’re feeling a bit romantically jaded and you could use a laugh, a cry, or maybe even a revenge narrative to ease the suffering.

 Forgetting Sarah Marshall

-There’s nothing particularly revolutionary about the concept of this movie, in which a cuckolded musician (Jason Segel) ends up on vacation with his cheatin’ lover (Kristen Bell) and her gyrating rock star boyfriend (Russell Brand).
+There’s nothing particularly revolutionary about the concept of this movie, in which a cuckolded musician (Jason Segel) ends up on vacation with his cheating lover (Kristen Bell) and her gyrating rock star boyfriend (Russell Brand).
 But the power of Forgetting Sarah Marshall lies in its combination of weird and tender.
 We hear excerpts of a poignant, Dracula-themed musical.
 We see Russell Brand, looking like a literal piece of sex, teach a sexually-stunted friend how to simultaneously provide clitoral and vaginal stimulation so that he may please his new wife in bed.
-Sure, we see Jason Segel’s dick three times in the opening 10 minutes, but in this situation the schlong slinging works because it occurs during a particularly cringey break-up scene.
+Sure, we see Jason Segel’s dick three times in the opening ten minutes, but in this situation the schlong slinging works because it occurs during a particularly cringey break-up scene.
 Segal’s display of broken-man-nudity is more vulnerable than exhibitionist, and it’s precisely this combination of bizarre and sad that makes FSM such a wonderful break-up movie to watch.

 Call Me By Your Name

-Watching Timothee Chalamet pedal through an Italian villa alongside the object of his desire (Armie Hammer, an adonis in loose oxfords and short shorts) will make you feel like you’re floating down a river of rosewater, or walking towards a shimmering mirage, or falling into a blue-tinted dream where a piano plays softly for a running time of two hours and twelve minutes.
+Watching Timothee Chalamet pedal through an Italian villa alongside the object of his desire (Armie Hammer, an adonis in loose oxfords and short shorts) will make you feel like you’re floating down a river of rosewater, or walking toward a shimmering mirage, or falling into a blue-tinted dream where a piano plays softly for a running time of two hours and twelve minutes.
 It’s both breathtaking and meditative, and whether you’re feeling the weight of romantic longing or post-break-up sadness, this film will legitimize these feelings and render them beautiful.
 Quiet sexual tension grips every scene of the movie, whether we’re watching the characters read books on the grass or play footsie in a dimly-lit bedroom.
 Oh, and there’s that scene with the peach, which proves that you don’t always need a (human) partner to have good sex.

 Thelma and Louise